Razeen-Abdal-Rahman/s3-cloudfront-static-webste/README.md

 ### Step 1: Clone the Repository

-First clone the repository to your local machine
+First clone the repository to your local machine.

 ### Step 2: Configure Terraform

-open `s3.tf` and change `bucket` to a globally unique name check `main.tf` and ensure the AWS `region` in the provider block is correct for your needs
+open `s3.tf` and change `bucket` to a globally unique name. check `main.tf` and ensure the AWS `region` in the provider block is correct for your needs.

 ### Step 3: Deploy Infrastructure

-run `terraform init` to initalise the terraform environment run `terraform plan` to ensure your AWS account is configured and review the plan ensuring you are happy with what will be deployed run `terraform apply` to create the S3 bucket, upload your website files, and set up cloudfront
+run `terraform init` to initalise the terraform environment. run `terraform plan` to ensure your AWS account is configured and review the plan ensuring you are happy with what will be deployed. run `terraform apply` to create the S3 bucket, upload your website files, and set up cloudfront.

 ### Step 4: Access the Website